Table of Contents

-But, if you find yourself avoiding these difficult conversations or communicating without honesty and clarity, this will self-sabotage your relationships.
+But, if you find yourself avoiding these difficult conversations or communicating without honesty and clarity, this will sabotage your relationships.

 Ensure that you take the time to listen to your partner and provide them with the opportunity to express themselves in a safe space.

-All relationships have some sort of conflict and challenges and that is often due to the nature of our fast-paced daily life.
+All relationships have some sort of conflict or challenge, and that is often due to the nature of our fast-paced daily lives.

 But if you and your partner are not working constructively through the conflicts and challenges you face, it will likely damage your relationship.